Symptoms Of A Bad Starter Solenoid

 If you think your starter solenoid is faulty, the first step is to test it, as there are many reasons a car might not start.
 You can either take your car to a shop for a fee or use a multimeter to test it at home.

-Not sure how to examine a starter solenoid?
+Not sure how to inspect a starter solenoid?
 Check out the below YouTube video from TutoBuild Eng for a step-by-step visual explanation:

-Should the starter solenoid be at fault, you can either take it to a mechanic or, if you’re marginally handy with an engine, swap it out yourself.
+Should the starter solenoid be at fault, you can either take it to a mechanic or, if you’re fairly adept with an engine, swap it out yourself.

-The solenoid’s exact location differs between models, but the below video from Thinking Outside Box does a nice job of explaining the basics:
+The solenoid’s precise location differs between models, but the below video from Thinking Outside Box does a good job of explaining the basics:

 You Might Love These